RI-SE/smirk/docs/System Requirements Specification.md

 The SMIRK system architecture is further described in the [System Architecture Description](</docs/System Architecture Description.md>).

 ## 2.1 Product Perspective ##
 SMIRK is designed to send a brake signal when a collision with a pedestrian is imminent.
-The figures below show five standard scenarios and a general scenario illustrating that SMIRK can handle arbitrary angles, i.e., not only perpendicular movement.
+Figures 1 to 6 below show five standard scenarios and a general scenario illustrating that SMIRK can handle arbitrary angles, i.e., not only perpendicular movement.
 Note that the fifth scenario represents a stationary pedestrian, a scenario that is known to be different to pedestrian detection systems.
+Trajectories are illustrated with blue arrows accompanied by a speed (*v*) and possible an angle (*θ*). *c* and *p* in the superscript denotes car and pedestrian, respectively, and *0* in the subscript indicates initial speed.

 ![Scenario1](/docs/figures/scenario1.png) <a name="scenario1"></a>

+*Figure 1: Example scenario with pedestrian crossing the road from the right.*

 ![Scenario2](/docs/figures/scenario2.png) <a name="scenario2"></a>

+*Figure 2: Example scenario with pedestrian crossing the road from the left.*

 ![Scenario3](/docs/figures/scenario3.png) <a name="scenario3"></a>

+*Figure 3: Example scenario with pedestrian moving on the road toward ego car.*

 ![Scenario4](/docs/figures/scenario4.png) <a name="scenario4"></a>

+*Figure 4: Example scenario with pedestrian moving on the road away from ego car.*

 ![Scenario5](/docs/figures/scenario5.png) <a name="scenario5"></a>

+*Figure 5: Example scenario with a stationary pedestrian on the road.*

 ![Scenario6](/docs/figures/scenario6.png) <a name="scenario6"></a>

+*Figure 6: Example scenario illustrating a pedestrian crossing the road at an arbitrary angle.*

 The figure below shows a SMIRK context diagram.
 The sole purpose of SMIRK is PAEB.
 The design of SMIRK assumes that it will be deployed in a vehicle with complementary ADAS, e.g., large animal detection, lane keeping assistance, and various types of collision avoidance (cf. "Other ADAS 1 - N").
 We also expect that sensors and actuators will be shared between ADAS.
 On the other hand, we do not assume a central perception system that fuses various types of sensor input for individual ADAS to use.
 SMIRK uses a standalone ML model trained for pedestrian detection and recognition.
 Solid lines in the figure show how SMIRK interacts with sensors and actuators in the ego vehicle.
 Dashed lines indicate how other ADAS might use sensors and actuators.

 ![Context](/docs/figures/context_diagram.png) <a name="context"></a>

+*Figure 7: SMIRK context diagram.*

 ## 2.2 Product Functions ##
 SMIRK comprises the following product functions, organized into the categories sensors, algorithms, and actuators in line with ISO 21448.